 Another famous cemetery we visited was just a short streetcar ride from our hotel.
 The Intercontinental New Orleans is located just off Canal street along the St. Charles Streetcar line.
 The Lafayette Cemetery #1 is a cemetery is located in the picturesque Garden District and because it isn’t a Catholic cemetery, you can tour this resting place of souls on your own without a guide.
 Read our complete guide at A Tour of the New Orleans Garden District

 One of the most iconic places to eat in New Orleans is at Commander’s Palace.
 Located across the street from Lafayette Cemetery #1 it’s a good place to eat after you’ve explored the mansions and tombs.
 Set in an old plantation-style building on the corner of Coliseum and Washington Avenue, eating here is a must.
 The dress is more on the formal side, so make this your classy night out in the city.
 And make sure to book reservations, it’s one of the hottest spots in town.
 You can make reservations here at their website

 We toured this district with Welcome New Orleans Tours.
 You’ll see Anne Rice’s old house, and other famous celebrity homes sprawling in the Gothic Style.
 There have been many movies filmed here including Django Unchained, and Benjamin Button.

-Casamento’s is known for its a chargrilled oysters and they are heavenly.
+Casamento’s is known for its chargrilled oysters and they are heavenly.
 We do love raw oysters but once we tasted chargrilled Oysters in New Orleans, we wondered why we didn’t try them earlier.
-The chargrilled oysters with garlic and parmesan cheese were savoury and satisfying.
+The chargrilled oysters with garlic and parmesan cheese were savory and satisfying.